zhehaowang/zhehao.me/book-notes/ecpp/it26-31-implementations.md

 Exception-safe functions offer one of the three guarantees:
 * The basic guarantee promises if an exception is thrown, everything in the program is left in valid state.
 All objects are in internally consistent state, though the state of the entire program may not be predictable
 * The strong guarantee promises if an exception is thrown, the state of the program is unchanged.
 Calls to such functions are atomic (transactional) in the sense that if they succeed they succeed completely, and if they fail it's like they've never been called
 * The nothrow guarantee promises never to throw exceptions: the function always does what they promise to do.
-All operations on built-in types (int, pointer, etc) guarantee no throw.
+All operations on built-in types (`int`, `pointer`, etc) guarantee no throw.
 This is a critical building block of exception safe code.

 Empty throw specification does not mean a function is not going to throw.
 `int doSomething() throw();` indicates if an exception is thrown, it's a serious error and the "unexpected" function should be called.